 This salsa is meant to be served cold!

 Both work.
 If fresh, the kernels can be removed from the corn cob, whether raw or cooked.
 If frozen, let them thaw in a colander for about 30 minutes, shaking it a few times.
 Then cook them according to package directions and spread them out in a single layer on a baking sheet to cool.
-If it simplifies things, note that 300-350 g (10-12 oz) beans are needed for a single batch.
+If it simplifies things, note that 300-350 g (10-12 oz) kernels are needed for a single batch.

 Of course, you can!
 It will give a sweeter taste to the salsa.
 You can also make a mixture of the two.

-How to store this dish
+How to Store this Dish

 Make this Dish Now

 Late summer calls for corn for a festive recipe.
 Since it's plentiful, you might as well take advantage of it.
-This homemade salsa is a Chipotle copycat and has only simple ingredients.
-If poblano peppers are new to you, discover this not-so-hot vegetable.
-Don't be afraid to roast the pepper.
-It's no more complicated than you think.
+This homemade chipotle roasted chili corn salsa has simple ingredients.
+Discover these not-so-spicy peppers if they're new to you.

 Salsa means fresh ingredients, so make sure they are.